marcelomaidden/weather-app/README.md

 - Open related file by using text editor.

 ## Usage
+  - Add a .env file on the root folder of your project with all your API keys as the example below
+  - API_KEY="'your open weather key'"
+  - GIPHY_KEY="'your giphy key'"
+  - run npm run build on your terminal to rebuild your public keys
   - Change directory to dist folder
   - Open index.html on your preferred browser